kojak/autom8/README.md

 ![GitHub Logo](/slides/00.png)

 Kojak started off as a collection of scripts which were used to automate the installation and configuration of the Koji build system.
 It was part of a productization effort to encourage the adoption of Koji for use in development, testing and staging environments.
-The scripts included in this repository can be used to create a complete DevOps circuit with Source Control Manager, Continious Integration, Artifact Repository Manager and Testing Suite.
+The scripts included in this repository can be used to create a complete SDLC CI/CD circuits with Source Control Manager, Continious Integration, Artifact Repository Manager and Testing Suite.

 Tool Chain
 ----------

-Kojak Autom8 installs Openshift Origin and Fabric which provide industry reconised opensource toolchain designed to allow developers to build, test, deploy, promote, release and replicate product builds in a consistent and predictable way.
+Kojak Autom8 installs Openshift Origin and with templates that provide industry reconised opensource toolchain designed to allow developers to build, test, deploy, promote, release and replicate product builds in a consistent and predictable way.
 The long term goal is to provide a platform to allow users to familiarize themselves with microservices and 12 Factor oud native applications

 Installation Prerequisites
 ---------------------------